 Creating your First Game

-After your account has been activated (you may need to login again), click on the “Make a Game” menu item on the sidebar.
+To create your first game, click on the “Make a Game” menu item on the sidebar.
 You will first be shown a dialog like this:

 You must give your game a title so you can identify it.
 A description is helpful if you keep your game public so others can find it and describes more about what the game is about.